Submit

 • The University will protect the confidentiality of a party’s medical, psychological, and similar treatment records.

-If the investigation determines that the charges may constitute discrimination, harassment, or sexual misconduct under the policy, then the investigative report will be forwarded to a hearing officer for a hearing.
+If the investigation determines that the charges may constitute discrimination, harassment, sexual misconduct or retaliation under the policy, then the investigative report will be forwarded to a hearing officer for a hearing.

 Dismissal of Complaints

-The University may dismiss the complaint when the conduct alleged in the complaint would not constitute discrimination, harassment, or sexual misconduct as defined in this policy, did not occur in the University’s education program or activity, or did not occur against a person in the United States.
+The University may dismiss the complaint when the conduct alleged in the complaint would not constitute discrimination, harassment, sexual misconduct or retaliation as defined in this policy, did not occur in the University’s education program or activity, or did not occur against a person in the United States.

 The University may dismiss the complaint or any allegations therein, if at any time during the investigation or hearing: